Home for Global Students

 2. Do a good job of financial planning: Migrants moving to Australia need sufficient financial support, including identifying sources of funds and making a reasonable budget plan.

-3. Finding suitable housing: Finding suitable housing in Australia is an integral part of moving; you must choose suitable housing according to your needs and budget.
+3. Find suitable housing in Australia: This is an integral part of moving; you must choose suitable housing according to your needs and budget.

-4. Children’s education: If you have children, you must consider their education, including choosing the right school and understanding the education policy.
+4. Consider children’s education: If you have children, you must consider their education, including choosing the right school and understanding the education policy.

 5. Adapt to new lifestyle: After moving, you need to adapt to the new lifestyle and environment, including understanding the local transport, shopping, socialising, etc.